verrazzano/verrazzano/tools/analysis/README.md

    Make note of the `verrazzano-analysis-dev` image which was built and run it.
 You need to map your local host's directory into the container and supply the mounted location to the analysis command line.
 - `docker run verrazzano-analysis-dev:local-0d987e15 -v /Users/myuser/triage:/triage /triage`

-TBD: It is likely this will be extended to optionally dump a cluster and then analyze it.